united-security-providers/usp-core-waap/src/docs/native-config-post-processing.md

 #### Quick and flexible integrations of something new

-A PoC is maybe the most general example for this use case, where integration issues can be solved ad-hoc whenever they occur without immediate need for a release, again also reducing turnaround times in cases where the feature cannot be easily/immediately tested outside the enviroment of the customer.
+A PoC is maybe the most general example for this use case, where integration issues can be solved ad-hoc whenever they occur without immediate need for a release, again also reducing turnaround times in cases where the feature cannot be easily/immediately tested outside the environment of the customer.

-Depending on the nature of the integration, it may later make sense to include new features into the Core WAAP that cover the new intergrations, namely if the integrations are of a kind that is generally useful, or are the better choice for other reasons.
+Depending on the nature of the integration, it may later make sense to include new features into the Core WAAP that cover the new integrations, namely if the integrations are of a kind that is generally useful, or are the better choice for other reasons.

 Side remark: Note that this use case is often also interesting internally at USP because it allows to explore new settings sometimes more quickly than operating directly with native Envoy config.